prof3ssorSt3v3/postman-test/README.md

 }
 ```

-Valid request will return a JSON string like this sample:
+Valid request will return a JSON string **response** like this sample:

 ```json
 {